Scaling limit of the uniform infinite half-plane quadrangulation in the Gromov-Hausdorff-Prokhorov-uniform topology: Introduction

 \subsection{Basic definitions for quadrangulations}

 The main results of this paper are scaling limit statements for quadrangulations with boundary in the GHPU topology.
 In this subsection we introduce notation to describe these objects.

 A \emph{quadrangulation with boundary} is a (finite or infinite) planar map $Q$ with a distinguished face $f_\infty$, called the \emph{exterior face}, such that every face of $Q$ other than $f_\infty$ has degree 4.
 The \emph{boundary} of $Q$, denoted by $\bdy Q$, is the smallest subgraph of $Q$ which contains every edge of $Q$ incident to $f_\infty$.
-The \emph{perimeter} of $Q$ is defined to be $\# \mcl E(\bdy Q)$, i.e.\ the degree of the exterior face.
+The \emph{perimeter} $\op{Perim}(Q)$ of $Q$ is defined to be the degree of the exterior face, with edges counted with multiplicity (i.e., the number of half-edges on the boundary).